2022–23 Premiership Rugby: Teams

-For the second consecutive year, all of the teams from the previous season would initially compete in the league.
+For the second consecutive year, all of the teams from the previous season initially competed in the league.
 Despite winning the RFU Championship in the 2021–22 season, Ealing Trailfinders were ineligible for promotion, after failing to meet the RFU minimum standards criteria.
 Therefore, the league continued to have 13 teams at the start of the season.

 Worcester Warriors were suspended from all competitions on 26 September 2022 and then expelled on 6 October 2022, reducing the league to 12 teams.

 Wasps were suspended from all competitions on 12 October 2022 and then expelled on 28 October 2022, reducing the league further to 11 teams.